Our vision is American public art and architecture in service of the nation's highest values.

 - Twice testified to the U.S. House Subcommittee on Public Lands on the Eisenhower Memorial.

-- Testified to the U.S. Commission of Fine Arts (three times) and National Capital Planning Commission on the Eisenhower Memorial.
+- Testified numerous times to the U.S. Commission of Fine Arts and National Capital Planning Commission on the Eisenhower Memorial.

-- Sponsored a panel disccusion on "Monumental Fights: The Role of Memorials in Civic Life."
+- Sponsored a panel discusion on "Monumental Fights: The Role of Memorials in Civic Life."

 - Hosted a lecture series on "Art in the Republic."